BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 # Utilities

-## Disclosed Data Combination
+## Disclosed Index Combination

-Utility operation that combines the disclosed messages known to the Signed and committed by the Prover to a single disclosed messages array.
-Similarly, it will combine the disclosed indexes corresponding to the two different message arrays (i.e., the messages known to the Signer and the ones committed by the Prover) to a single disclosed indexes array.
+Utility operation that combines the disclosed indexes.

 ```
-disclosed_data = get_disclosed_data(messages,
-                                    committed_messages,
-                                    disclosed_indexes,
+combined_disclosed_idxs = get_combined_idxs(L, disclosed_indexes,
                                     disclosed_commitment_indexes)

 Inputs:

-- messages (OPTIONAL), vector of scalars.
-If not supplied, it defaults
-                       to the empty array "()".
-- committed_messages (OPTIONAL), vector of scalars.
+- L (OPTIONAL), total number of signer provided messages.
 If not supplied, it
-                                 defaults to the empty array "()".
+                                 defaults to 0.
 - disclosed_indexes (OPTIONAL), vector of unsigned integers in ascending
                                 order.
 Indexes of disclosed messages.
 If
                                 not supplied, it defaults to the empty